gingerfocus/luma/README.md

 just publish
 ```

+## Future
+A hook system where you can register a function for an event and then it gets
+ran when it triggers.
+These events can be the next key press of something or
+entering or leaving a mode.

 ## Development

 I have lots of ideas for what this could be in the thing and here they are